 How to Restrict Products By Customer Group in Magento 2?

 Have you ever thought of putting some restrictions on your eStore due to several purposes?
-For instance, you want to allow a group of customers to see and purchase product A while allowing another group to see product B.
+For instance, you want to allow a specific customer group to see and purchase product A while allowing another group to see product B.

 If yes, you properly ask for a solution that enables you to set access permissions to particular products/ categories.